timesize/monster-oop/01-front-end-basics/ajax-and-apis/27-28/README.md

 ## Ajax

-Asynchronous JavaScript And XML (Ajax) allows us to make requests to a server (ours or another application's) without refreshing the page.
+__Asynchronous JavaScript And XML__ (Ajax) allows us to make requests to a server (ours or another application's) without refreshing the page.

+Let's break that down:

+__Asynchronous__ - not happening at the same time.
+Some of your code will be executed at a later time.
+Specifically, when you hear back from a server about a request you made sometime in the past.
+This waiting time won't hold up the performance of the rest of your page.

+__XML__ - another standard for communicating data.
+It's mostly been replaced by JSON and Ajax doesn't require the use of XML.

 You may also hear the term `XMLHttpRequest`.
 This is the same thing as Ajax!
 In fact, `window` object in the Browser has available to it another object, `XMLHttpRequest`.
 This is how you would make these types of requests without using jQuery.

 #### Why do we care?